BoyBaykiller/IDKEngine/Readme.md

 ```

 Each thread grabs a mesh builds a frustum and then compares it against the aabb.
-`drawCommandSSBO` holds the draw commands used by `MultiDrawElementsIndirect`.
+`drawCommandSSBO` stores the draw commands used by `MultiDrawElementsIndirect`.
 If the test fails, `InstanceCount` is set to 0 otherwise 1.
 A mesh with `InstanceCount = 0` will not cause any vertex shader invocations later when things are drawn, saving a lot of computations.